stsulliv/python/rest-api/README.md

 Three Versions:
 ---
-basic - uses no authentication and shows resolution for Secure Request Warning with auth - adds authentication header to use API keys get-list-members.py - final.  allows variables and includes comments
+- basic: uses no authentication and shows resolution for Secure Request Warning
+- with auth: adds authentication header to use API keys
+- final: allows variables and includes comments